How Do Presbyterians Worship? Get the Facts

-Presbyterian churches have always been communities of worship because of their conviction that God is worthy of honor and praise.
-Because of the tradition’s high view of Scripture, corporate worship in the Presbyterian tradition is based on the teachings of the Bible.
+Presbyterian churches have always been communities of worship because they believe God is worthy of honor and praise.
+Because of the tradition’s high view of Scripture, corporate worship in the Presbyterian tradition comes from the teachings of the Bible.

-Presbyterian churches traditionally practice the Regulative Principle of Worship, though some denominations, synods, and churches have incorporated modern musical songs and styles in recent years.
+Presbyterian churches traditionally practice the Regulative Principle of Worship, though some denominations, synods, and churches have recently incorporated modern musical songs and styles.
 Prayer, Bible reading, preaching, and sacraments are also aspects of Presbyterian worship.

 What is the “Regulative Principle of Worship” in Presbyterianism?
 What did John Calvin teach about corporate worship in the church?
 Do Presbyterian churches sing modern worship songs?
 Keep reading to learn more.